tomsumardi/madeline/README.md

 ### Status: high level design in progress

 ### Summary: (need work)
-Madeline is out-of/in-band inline (realtime) transparent caching engine, which performs intelligent OTT online video (MPEG-DASH/apple HLS/etc) caching based on regular expression or ip address/port tuple logic rulesets.
+Madeline is out-of/in-band inline (realtime) transparent caching ecosystem, which performs intelligent OTT online video (MPEG-DASH/apple HLS/etc) caching based on regular expression or ip address/port tuple logic rulesets.
 It must be fast in order to perform intelligent routing/load-balancing and filtering of packets per flow pulled from linux socket kernel buffer (SKB) bypassing linux network stack.
 The packets are decoded and dissected from layer 2 to 4 while the payload is untouched and pushed from one service to another in pipelined manner.
 Filtering will be done on packet-processing and http processing components and in the end interesting packets will be redirected to the caching web server such nginx/httpd/etc.